Michael Rowe (journalist)

 Michael Rowe (born September 9, 1962) is a Canadian writer, journalist, novelist and anthologist.
 He has written for numerous publications in Canada and the United States including the National Post, The Globe and Mail, The United Church Observer, The Huffington Post and The Advocate.

-As an author, Rowe has published two novels, a novella, four anthologies of original short fiction, and a variety of non-fiction books.
+As an author, Rowe has published three novels, a novella, five anthologies of original short fiction, and a variety of non-fiction books.
 His first, Writing Below the Belt: Conversations with Erotic Authors was an exploration of censorship, pornography, and popular culture.
 Looking for Brothers contains essays on the contemporary gay experience.
 Other Men’s Sons, which won the 2008 Randy Shilts Award for Nonfiction, is a collection of his work from 2000 to 2005.

 His first novel, Enter, Night, a vampire story set in Northern Ontario in 1972, was published in October 2011 by ChiZine Publications, and sold in the spring of 2012 to Random House Germany for translation.
 On April 13, 2012, Enter, Night was announced as a finalist for Canada's prestigious Prix Aurora Awards in the English Language Novel category.
 The Prix Aurora Awards are awarded annually to celebrate the best in Canadian speculative fiction.

 "Enter, Night" was also shortlisted for the Sunburst Award.
 The jury said of Rowe's novel, "After the post-Twilight tsunami of toothless vampire fiction, this nightmare-inducing novel offers a decidedly welcome return to the emotional, physical, and spiritual hells invoked by the best vampire tales.
 The small northern Ontario town of Parr's Landing in 1972 is a place where history bleeds, both literally and figuratively.
 Horrors both human and other-than-human have haunted the town for generations, and while some people flee the place, they find themselves summoned back to face the hungry darkness that reaches out to claim this secret-riven community.
 Richly textured and filled with complex, convincing personalities, as well as being a truly frightening read, Enter, Night is a chilling foray into the emotional, sexual, and ideological horrors we create for one another."